assassin990123/credit-capital/packages/docs/stabletokens/Liquidation.md

 ![_figure 2_](/images/contract_diagram_f2.png)

 There is a list in the dapp, which allows users to sort through currently open loans, and select from a list.
-Doing this, they can push them into redirection or liquidation state, in exchange for a fee.
+Doing this, they can push them into redirection or liquidation state, in exchange for fees, a reward, or, depending on the collateral type, a portion of the revenue coming from the collateral.